 Keep drain valve closed to minimize the presence of sewer gases.

-connected to campground sewage hookup.
 May lead to illness or personal injury.

 Black/Grey Water Holding Tanks

 Dump the gray and black water holding tanks before traveling to avoid carrying unnecessary weight.
 The weight of the holding tank contents is not calculated into the RV cargo carrying capacity.
 Traveling with full holding tank(s) could cause you to exceed the individual tire ratings and/or the RV GAWR or RV GVWR.
 Potential damage to suspension components, such as springs, tires and axles, could result.